Koredotcom/docs/docs/xo/virtual-assistants-overview.md

-* Talk to people, systems and internet-enabled things,
+* Talk to people, systems, and internet-enabled things,
 * Perform omnichannel communication through voice and text, using natural language,
 * Understand natural language, including domain-specific,
 * Learn from its interactions and apply this learning in future conversations,